 Where will I live during Recruitment?

-Potential New Members who are living in UGA residence halls will be permitted to move in on Friday, August 9th.
+Potential New Members who are living in UGA residence halls will be permitted to move in on Saturday, August 16, 2020.
 In order to reduce vehicular traffic and move-in lines, student arrival times will be staggered.
 Having an arrival time on Saturday, August 16 will allow you to attend all orientation activities for recruitment.
 In June, University Housing will email specific information about selecting an arrival time.
-Please visit the housing website for more information: http://housing.uga.edu .
-Please note that the Greek Life Office is not in control of the housing schedule.
+Please visit the housing website for more information: https://housing.uga.edu/site/resources_movein_moveout.
+Please note that the Greek Life Office does not coordinate the housing schedule.

 What are recommendations and do I need them?